MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr.md

 ## Troubleshooting

 Here are some troubleshooting tips for the Windows Mixed Reality OpenXR Runtime.
-If you have any other questions about the <a href="https://www.khronos.org/registry/OpenXR/specs/1.0/html/xrspec.html" target="_blank">OpenXR 1.0 specification</a>, please visit the <a href="https://community.khronos.org/c/openxr" target="_blank">Khronos OpenXR Forums</a> or <a href="Slack #openxr channel" target="_blank">https://khr.io/slack</a>.
+If you have any other questions about the <a href="https://www.khronos.org/registry/OpenXR/specs/1.0/html/xrspec.html" target="_blank">OpenXR 1.0 specification</a>, please visit the <a href="https://community.khronos.org/c/openxr" target="_blank">Khronos OpenXR Forums</a> or <a href="https://khr.io/slack" target="_blank">Slack #openxr channel</a>.

 ### Developing on Windows 10 October 2018 Update